vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

  * Restart DNS service by running "service dnsmasq restart"

- * Put dummy-host entry into /etc/host and verify DNS resolution by executing the command "nslookup <dummy-host> <dns-ip-address>" from other hosts and verify that it returns the ipaddress associated with dummy-host
+ * Put dummy-host entry into /etc/host and verify DNS resolution by executing the command "nslookup <dummy-host> <dns-ip-address>" from other hosts and verify that it returns IP address associated with dummy-host

  * Execute following command as root user - "cd /; python -m SimpleHTTPServer 80".
 Depending on version of Python, command syntax may need to be adjusted